Volunteer as a Transporter

-At times we need to transport wildlife to rehabilitators and wildlife centers that are a longer distances from the Northern Virginia area.
-Usually this happens when the rehabilitators in the Northern Virginia area are full or need to make space and transfer some animals to other rehabilitators.
+Occasionally, we need to deliver wildlife to rehabilitators and wildlife centers further from the Northern Virginia area.
 These trips can be to Fredericksburg, Charlottesville, Richmond, the Northern Neck, and other areas around the state.
-Transporters can volunteer for these trips when the call goes out for a long distance transport.
+Transporters can volunteer for these trips when the call goes out for a long-distance transport.

 The most frequently transported wildlife are birds, baby mammals, and turtles in small boxes or pet carriers.
 Occasionally we transport larger mammals, such as orphan fawns, typically in a medium-sized pet carrier.
 Transporters drive their own vehicles, and most transports can be made in any size vehicle.
 Sometimes we need a volunteer with a larger vehicle for cages and other supplies.

 New transporters receive training from an experienced volunteer, usually in a one-on-one video call.
 WRL provides additional learning materials and resources to help trainees understand how to safely transport wildlife.
 WRL also schedules additional online wildlife lectures throughout the year.

 Because of the time invested in training volunteers, we ask transporter volunteers to make an effort to work at least two transporter shifts each month for at least 6 months.
 Many of our volunteers have been with WRL for several years, as it is a unique and rewarding opportunity to directly help our wildlife.